ryanluo/CodeWithFriends/README.md

-Pomona-Shuffle
+Code With Friends
 ==============

-Pomona Shuffle is a web app that allows you to find random classes from the 5C course catalog.
-Ryan Luo, Hong Suh, Mauricio Molina, and I started it during the 5C Hackathon in April, 2013 and finished it during the summer of 2013.
+Code with Friends is a collaborative coding tool that allows attempts to solve merge conflicts with real-time version control.
+Ryan Luo, Hong Suh, Mauricio Molina, and Aloke Desai started it during the 5C Hackathon in Noember, 2013.

-The app is made with Flask and a MongoDB database, and all the animations are done through Javascript.
+The app is made with Node Express framework and a Firebase database.

-To access the app, visit [http://pomonashuffle.herokuapp.com/](http://pomonashuffle.herokuapp.com/).
+To access the app, visit [http://.herokuapp.com/](http://pomonashuffle.herokuapp.com/).